The

 So if I can tell the bench seat is warm the next time I sit there I'll

-know someone, perhaps you, is visiting via the internet!
+know someone, perhaps you, has visited!
 You are

 welcome to share our